tschettervictor/bsd-apps/mediamtx/README.md

 ```

 ## Variables
+These are the variables that are available to change along with their defaults and a description of what they do.
+Other variables should be left at defalut unless you have a good reason to change them.

 GO_VERSION
 - go version to use (currently defaluts to 122)

 ## Mount points (should be mounted outside the jail)
 - `/usr/local/www/mediamtx` - config file directory

 ## Jail Properties
 - none